Speaker Grants FAQ

 4) Could a faculty member hire a graduate student PA (project assistant) for the following academic year with these funds?

 The UW cannot pre-pay a PA position for the next fiscal year.
 Awarded funds can only be used for the award’s period.
-The work needs to be completed within the present fiscal year, and all granted funds must be fully expended by the end of the fiscal year.
+The work needs to be completed within the granted fiscal year, and all granted funds must be fully expended by the end of the fiscal year.

 6) Do all funds need to be expended by the end of the fiscal year?
 Does all of the work (outreach events, collected survey data, etc) on the project need to be fully completed by the end of the fiscal year?